ChrisForti/tcp-server-http/README.md

 # About

-- This is a TCP server built with nodejs using the HTTP protocol.
+- This is a TCP server built primatily with javaScript.
+- Utilizing node for the runtime enviroment.
+- Using the HTTP protocol.

 ## Usage